-If a student is directed to leave class for disciplinary reasons they must report to the Restorative Practice Room, sign in, conference with RP coordinator upon arrival, and conference with the teacher at a later time.
-Removal from class may result in further disciplinary actions assigned by administration/teacher.
+If a student is directed to leave class for disciplinary reasons they must report to the Student Office, sign in, conference with their counselor or the assistant principal upon arrival, and conference with the teacher at a later time.
+Removal from class may result in further disciplinary actions assigned by the administration/teacher.